Suvink/docs-choreo-dev/en/docs/consuming-services/consuming-a-sevice.md

 8. Click **Create**.
 This initializes the service with the GitHub repository and takes you to the **Overview** page.

-### Step 2: Create an OAuth Application in the IdP
+### Step 2: Create an OAuth application in the IdP

 To invoke the API/service, you need an access token.
 Create an OAuth application in the IdP (e.g., Asgardeo) with the following settings: